 12. How Are Leopards Identified?

 Since leopards are solitary animals that are also highly territorial, the easiest way to identify a leopard is by territory.
-This is not an effective method but works over a short period of time.
+This is not an effective method but works over a short time.

 For reasons of identifying one leopard from another, you can use the distinct pattern of their spots (rosettes).
 This is what researchers often use to identify one leopard from another.